aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-server-actions.md

 }
 ```

 And thats it!
-Please refer to the [github repo](https://github.com/aurorascharff/next14-remix-contacts-rebuild) for the full code.
+Please refer to the [GitHub repo](https://github.com/aurorascharff/next14-remix-contacts-rebuild) for the full code.

 ## Discussing the two approaches